turingschool/career-development-curriculum/module_one/strengths_and_storytelling.md

 * Practice sharing stories to better understand each other and build our storytelling skills

 #### Deliverables
-* Complete the [Strengths & Storytelling Reflection](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/strengths_storytelling_reflection.md) for your M1 PD deliverables that you'll submit [here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions)
+* Complete the [Strengths & Storytelling Reflection](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/strengths_storytelling_reflection.md) for your M1 PD deliverables

 #### The Why: Why Telling Your Story is Important
 Stories are how we connect with each other.
 From fairy tales to novels to movies to podcasts, stories provide a way for people to share their experiences with others, building empathy and awareness of our universal experiences.